Passport backlog: DIA recruits 150 more staff as one in five makes urgent application

 "We have to check through consents to make sure that adult [is] authorised, and we also need to make sure if there aren't any court orders that affect the rights of the consenting adults and limits on the child and where they're allowed to be," she said.

-Robertson that based on latest modelling, with things being so volatile, her cautious estimate that things would return to normal within two months if the current processing rates continued.
+Robertson said that based on latest modelling, with things being so volatile, her cautious estimate was that things would return to normal within two months if the current processing rates continued.

 "But I think the biggest issue is that people understand the timeframes to work to," she said.